Society

 Man is a (self-proclaimed) social animal.
 Some more than others.
 I feel more comfortable associating myself with the latter group.
 I do not enjoy social gatherings much, interacting with strangers.
 I am comfortable discussing random topics with my few close friends and family.
 However, these random topics often include discussing perspectives on various social issues.
 Here, I intend to curate some of those views of mine.

-Appreciating evolution of a language
+Appreciating the evolution of a language

 (Sep 14, 2020)